 We ended the day at a Sonic in Pratt, where we met up with Brian, Rich, Ryan, Terry Schenk, and Jeff and Kathryn Piotrowski.
 All of us had bagged the tornadoes today, and we shared our enthusiastic accounts.

-This was our first Great Plains chase day of 2007 - what a way to start the season!
+This was our first Great Plains trip of 2007 - what a way to start the season!
 A lot of my prayers were answered and I've got to give credit to the Lord for both our success and safety.
-The rest of the week promised several days in a row of severe weather setups, so after a night's sleep in Pratt, we were ready for Tuesday's chase.
+The rest of the week promised several days in a row of severe weather setups, so after a night's sleep in Pratt, we were ready for Tuesday's expedition.